harshdp11/learn-node/README.md

   Go to this link for example : https://codepen.io/harshdeepme/pen/yLzvqbY.
   Try catch only handle runtime error and not parse time error(syntax error )

+  NOTE : Throw in an asynchronous invocation will crash your app. e.g app.get('/throw', (request, response, next) => {
+  setTimeout(()=>{
+  throw new Error ("Something went wrong");
+  }, 500);
+  });
+  This will crash your app.

+  In order to avoid this use next().
+For example : app.get('/throw', (request, response, next) => {
+  setTimeout(()=>{
+  return next(throw new Error ("Something went wrong"));
+  }, 500);
+  });
+  This will not crash your app.

+  So, never use throw in a middleware or asynchronous function .Always hav it in a next().

+  So to learn error handling, in our server file and all routes file, we will include try and catch and have our code inside it.
+Refer to these files for syntax.

+# Creating error pages

+- Create a new template file in views folder.
+This is our template for error.
+- We want create an error handler that shows this error page when no route matches our request.
+- We will create a middleware that captures this error.
+We will place this middleware at the very end after all routes.
+Which means if none of the routes match, this middleware would execute.
+- Go to server.js for code.
+- We install an express module called http errors that will help us do this.
+Command : sudo npm install http-errors.
+And then require it in our server.js file.
+- We create a middleware which had the http-errors module which creates an error
+- Then another middleware which renders the error page.
+We get the information about the error from the previous middleware and store them in response.locals so that only templates which this middleware points to has access to this info.
+We later pass this info to maker error status and error message dynamic.
+Refer to the error.ejs file.

+# Getting user inputs from feedback page

+- Setup the feedack.ejs page and show the existing feedback using variable and loop.
+- Enable the submit button by adding method="POST" and action="/feedback" in form div in feedback.ejs
+- Then name every input e.g name="name", name="email", name="title", name="message" in <input> div
+- Then we go to router.post middleware in feedback.js in routes.
+We want to get this data in the post middleware somehow.
+To do this we need another node mocule called body parser.
+We install this by sudo npm install body-parser.
+We install this and require it in server.js.
+- We include this middleware below cookie-session.
+You can look up the configuration of body parser on google.
+- Next, we want to validate the inputs made by the user.
+For this we need another node module called express-validator.
+To install : sudo npm install express-validator.
+Then we include this in the feedback.js file because we get the inputes there.
+We require this module in two objects.
+We do this using destructuring assignment (Know more here : https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
+- Then we go to the post middleware and add a second argument in form of an array :
+  -> Check specifies which input to check
+  -> Trim removes empty characters in the begining and end -> isLength checks on the length of the input (min and max) -> escape makes sure that there is no html or javascript embedded in the entry -> withMessage : this is the message that should be returned if something is wrong -> isEmail checks if the entry is valid email
+  -> normalizeEmail adds formating to email, makes it lowercase
+- In the post middleware(in feedback.js) we get the error from express validator and store it in session.
+On submiting the page should redirect to the same page and the error should be shown.
+So we pass this error to the 'get' middleware and reset the session.
+From here we pass this error to the template where it gets displayed.
+- In the ejs file, if passed variable is false(i,e no error ) then that html doesnt print.

+# Storing user inputs

+- We can access the user inputs in the post middleware in feedback.js through request.body
+- We also want to display a success message on form submission.
+We do the same thing which we did for errors.

+# REST API

+- Representational State Transfer : a pattern for writing APIs.
+- HTTP Verbs in REST services :
+  -> get : to request a webpage
+  -> post : mostly used in forms.
+  -> put : Update a resource. defined in http standards but not used by browsers -> delete : Delete a resource. defined in http standards but not used by browsers
+- A REST request usually returns a json file which is used to render the webpage.
+An https request returns a webpage.
+Hence we can use rest to dynamically update page without reloading.

+# REST APIs for reading and writing feedbacks

 # Server files explained

 - server.js : contains the code that is rendered to localhost:300